Avoid the temptation to hire a caregiver at the cheapest rate

 Without flexibility in the senior care financial budget you may potentially miss out on a caregiver that will work for your family, and all for just what? a few dollars more an hour.
 Try to keep an open mind and be willing to pay a little more for a caregiver with experience, **good references**, a caregiver who has reliable transportation and a clean driving record.
 Your investment will pay in dividends!

-Make sure to check references, this is one of the most crucial steps when you hire a caregiver and it often overlooked.
+Make sure to check references, this is one of the most crucial steps when you hire a caregiver and it is often overlooked.

-By selecting a caregiver solely based on rate, you may run the risk of getting someone who may fill the position but not really express any real interest or demonstrate initiative to do anything extra outside of the agreed upon job description, and the position will be treated as a temporary position, or stepping stone to the next job.
-Essentially you run the risk of only attracting caregivers that are only in it for the money and believe me when I say your loved one(s) will feel this and not enjoy or look forward to their caregiver visiting.
+By selecting a caregiver solely based on rate, you may run the risk of getting someone who will fill the position but not really express any real interest or demonstrate initiative to do anything extra outside of the agreed upon job description.
+The position will most likely be treated as a temporary position, or a stepping stone to the next gig.
+You may end up attracting caregivers that are only in it for the money, and believe me when I say your loved one(s) will feel this, and not enjoy or look forward to their caregiver visiting.

-YOUR TIME IS LOST
+1. YOUR TIME IS LOST

-YOUR ENERGY IS DRAINED
+2. YOUR ENERGY IS DRAINED

-YOUR $$$ IS WASTED
+3. YOUR $$$ IS WASTED

-This cost for the care may be coming direct from your loved one and so if it is, didn’t they work for it? they responsibly saved for years to be sure that they would be well taken care of in the later stage of life.
-Of course you already realize this, but it is so important to remember that with a little extra money and sifting patience you will be able to find a very good caregiver to assist your senior loved one(s).
-A good caregiver knows their value, and will usually only work for families who choose quality and appreciate the value of a good caregiver.
+The cost for the care is in most cases coming direct from your senior loved one.
+They responsibly saved for years to be sure that they would be well taken care of in the later stages of life.
+Of course you already realize this, but it is so important to remember that with a little extra money and patience you can find a very good caregiver to assist your senior loved one(s) long term.
+A good caregiver knows his/her value, and will usually only work for families who choose quality and appreciate the value of a good caregiver.